 These muffins are quick and easy to make.
 Made with simple ingredients such as whole wheat pastry flour, cocoa, sugar, eggs, yogurt and banana, these muffins can be made anytime you feel like it.
 Since they are made with whole grains, you'll find them to be wholesome and satisfying.
 The muffins are super chocolatey, moist are tender which makes them a favourite for breakfast or a snack.

-I find these muffins especially delicious when they’re warm and the mini chocolate chips inside the muffin are all melty.
-I know this recipe will be a regular in my home, I hope you’ll find this recipe a keeper as well!
+These muffins are irresistible when they're still warm and the mini chocolate chips inside the muffins are all melty.
+This muffin recipe is a favourite in my home, I hope you'll find this recipe a keeper as well!

 Whole Wheat Double Chocolate Banana Muffins